Buckley Country Day School

 Buckley Country Day School is an independent, coeducational day school providing elementary and middle education to 336 students in grades pre-nursery through eight in Roslyn, New York, United States.
 Buckley was founded in 1923 and opened the doors of its first building in Great Neck to a class of twenty-three children.
 It was begun as a day school but for a period accepted boarding students in the middle grades.

 In 1955, as the school's enrollment continued to increase, Buckley moved to its current location in the Village of North Hills in Roslyn.
 It is operated on a not-for-profit basis by an appointed twenty-two-member Board of Trustees.
 It is chartered by the Board of Regents of the University of the State of New York.
 The school is accredited by the New York State Association of Independent Schools and is a member of the National Association of Independent Schools.

 The campus

 Buckley has a 28 acre campus, which includes two classroom buildings, library, three athletic fields, tennis courts, and three playgrounds.
 The buildings house all the classrooms, two science labs, an art studio, a woodshop, and three gymnasiums.
 The Hagedorn Library Learning Center contains over 16,000 volumes and is used by students from pre-nursery to eighth grade.

 The campus includes four outdoor swimming pools, which are open only in the summer during Buckley Camp and end-of-the-year parties, and a pond.

-The campus was developed on land once part of a colonial farm owned by Isaac Underhill Willets.
+The campus was developed on the former Lawrence Hobart Shearman estate, and its main mansion "Northcourt" (constructed circa 1918) is still utilized by the school.